agateau/doxyqml/README.md

 # Goals

-Turns a .qml into something Doxygen can swallow through an input filter.
+Doxyqml turns .qml into pseudo-C++ which Doxygen can then use to generate documentation.

-# Setup
+# Installing

-First, make sure doxyqml is in $PATH.
-For example with:

-    ln -s /path/to/doxyqml.py $HOME/bin/doxyqml
+Doxyqml uses the standard Python setup tools, so you can install it with:

+    python setup.py install

+# Telling Doxygen to use Doxyqml

+Edit your Doxygen file: first you need to set the `FILTER_PATTERNS` key to associate .qml files with Doxyqml:

+    FILTER_PATTERNS = *.qml=doxyqml

-Then in your Doxygen file, add .qml files to `FILE_PATTERNS`:
+Then you must add .qml files to `FILE_PATTERNS`:

     FILE_PATTERNS = *.qml

-And set `FILTER_PATTERNS`:

-    FILTER_PATTERNS = *.qml=doxyqml

 # Documenting types

 QML is partly-typed: functions are untyped, properties and signals are.
-Doxyqml provide a way to define types where they are missing.
+Doxyqml provides a way to define types when they are missing or not precise enough.

 ## Functions